maperezm/TKIS_Intrinsic_Resistance/README.md

 5. License

-This script is licensed under the [insert license type, e.g., MIT License].
+This script is licensed under the AFL-3.0.
 Please see the LICENSE file for more details.